robinrodricks/awesome-actionscript3/README.md

 * [expect.as](https://github.com/krzysztof-o/expect.as) - BDD-style assertion library for ActionScript 3
 * [AS3spec](https://github.com/f1337/as3spec) - Tiny BDD framework for AS3, inspired by Bacon and RSpec
 * [Flexunit](https://github.com/flexunit/flexunit) - FlexUnit project for Actionscript 3 and Flex projects.
-* [ASunit](https://github.com/patternpark/asunit) - The only AS3 unit test framework that supports Flash Players 6, 7, 8, 9 and 10
+* [ASunit](https://github.com/patternpark/asunit) - The only unit test framework that supports Flash Players 6, 7, 8, 9 and 10
+* [RobotEyes](https://github.com/Stray/RobotEyes) - End-to-end testing for TDD.
+Hybrid of WindowLicker and Drew Bourne's Mockolate.

+#### Functional Programming

+* [AS3FP](https://github.com/jadbox/AS3FP) - Collection of functional idioms based on Haskell and Coffeescript.
+* [Raix](https://github.com/richardszalay/raix) - Reactive And Interactive eXtensions simplifies working with interactive data (arrays) or reactive data (events).
+* [Fxp-as3](https://github.com/j3k0/fxp-as3) - Functional library inspired by the "mostly adequate guide".

 ## User Interface
 #### UI Components